All fees and fines must be paid at the information desk on the first floor.

 The library also provides access to both black and white and color printers throughout the building.

-- Black and white copies and prints = $0.10 per page
+- Black and white copies and prints = $0.10 per side

 Why did the Fitchburg Public Library eliminate overdue fines?